 Once you have been accepted to attend Le Moyne and the College has issued your Form I-20, you will be emailed a lot of additional information.
 This outlines the immigration process that you will undergo in obtaining a US student visa.
 It is very important that you read this information carefully prior to obtaining an interview with the US consulate or embassy.

 Upon arriving to Le Moyne, you will be welcomed to campus and assisted throughout many steps to aid you in your transition.
 Most college offices are open Monday-Friday from 8:30 am -4:30 pm when classes are in session.
-Please contact the Office of Global Education at 315-445-4624 to give them information detailing your anticipated arrival.
+Please contact the Office of Inclusive Excellence and Global Education at 315-445-4591 to give them information detailing your anticipated arrival.
 If you need assistance when the offices are closed, please contact Le Moyne’s Security Office at 315-445-4444.

-- Office of Global Education or Office of Career Advising and Development- Once you have had an opportunity to get settled in, you should go to the Office for Career Advising and Development in Reilly Hall room 342 to notify them of your safe arrival.
+- Office of Inclusive Excellence and Global Education- Once you have had an opportunity to get settled in, you should go to the Office of Inclusive Excellence and Global Education in Reilly Hall room 342 to notify them of your safe arrival.
 At that time, the office staff will make photocopies of your I-20, passport, visa and I-94.

-- Campus Life and Leadership- After visiting the Office of Global Education located within the Office of Career Advising and Development, you will visit the Office of Campus Life and Leadership in the Campus Center to obtain your new college ID card.
+- Campus Life and Leadership- After visiting the Office of Inclusive Excellence and Global Education, you will visit the Office of Campus Life and Leadership in the Campus Center to obtain your new college ID card.
 The ID card will be used to access your campus housing, get meals if you purchase a meal plan, check out library books, and many other things.

 International students that have studied in the US for at least one academic year can apply for optional practical training (OPT) following their studies.
 This gives them an opportunity to stay in the US for one additional year and seek employment that supplements their academic experience.
 Students must submit their OPT applications prior to their graduation or else it will be forfeited.
 Once the OPT has ended, individuals will need to apply for a change of status, transfer institutions, or depart the US.
 This is an invaluable opportunity that can provide students with an excellent opportunity.